shafnasir/MyPlanBook/doc/sprint2/SR2.md

 ## Unfinished Tasks ##
 - THEB-45 Upload Manager
-    - New User Story: THEB-4 Auto-load Monthly Tr
+    - New User Story: THEB-4 Auto-load Monthly Transactions
     - New Subtask: THEB-45 Upload Manager (Same task moved to Sprint 3 backlog)

 ## Practices to Continue During Next Sprint ##
 - Adherence to branch naming conventions.
 - Pull requests made on each potential merge to the master branch.
 - Group discussion on significant design decisions.

 ## New Practices for Next Sprint ##
 - Appoint a member responsible for standarizing the UI and maintaining consistency throughout the App's graphical components.